flutter/plugins/packages/connectivity/connectivity_for_web/README.md

 ## Contributions and Testing

-Tests are a crucial to contributions to this package.
+Tests are crucial to contributions to this package.
 All new contributions should be reasonably tested.

 In order to run tests in this package, do: